mistic-lab/Propagation-Lab-Website/x05-satellite.markdown

 [MARMOTSat](https://www.marmotsat.ca) is 3U CubeSat which was launched on July 7, 2026 on SpaceX Transpoter-17.
 It is formally designated as Canada's first OSCAR mission (CO-128), carrying a Greencub stlye  VHF digipeater, a VHF and a 10m HF CW beacon, a novel DVB-S2 video beacon on 10 m, as well as an ionospheric sounding experiment with a citizen science aspect, also utilizing the 10m band.
 Amateurs are encouraged to be involved in this mission via participation in the above-mentioned experiments.
 Information on these will be gradually added to this page as it becomes available during development.

-MARMOTSat also uses UHF Amateur spectrum for TT&C, a subsystem separate from the Amateur payload for reasons of reliability and regulatory compliance.
+MARMOTSat also uses UHF Amateur spectrum for TT&C, utilzing a subsystem separate from the Amateur payload for reasons of reliability and regulatory compliance.
 This subsystem is not available for Amateur use in the traditional sense, but the telemetry may be receivable by Amateurs in the Pacific Northwest.
 The UHF system is only active when the satellite is visible from its dedicated ground station in Victoria.

 #### Radio Frequencies

-MARMOTSat will use the following frequencies for TT&C and Amateur experiments:
+MARMOTSat uses the following frequencies for TT&C and Amateur experiments:

 | Amateur Experiment | Frequency |
 | :---: | :---: |